Niall Horan: 2023–2024: The Show

-"Heaven", the lead single from his third studio album The Show, was released on 17 February 2023.
+"Heaven", the lead single from Horan's third studio album The Show, was released on 17 February 2023.
 The single debuted at number 4 on the Irish singles chart one week later.
 On 17 March 2023, Horan performed the song at the White House for U.S. President Joe Biden and Taoiseach Leo Varadkar's Saint Patrick's Day celebration.
 "Meltdown", the second single from his upcoming album, was released on 28 April 2023.
-The Show debuted at number 1 in eight countries, including the Irish and UK album charts, and number 2 in the United States of America.
+The Show was released on 9 June 2023.
+It debuted at number 1 in at least six countries, including the Irish and UK album charts, and number 2 in the United States of America.
+The Show received generally positive reviews, with critics praising its cohesive production and Horan's vocal performances, while noting a stylistic shift toward more mature pop-rock influences.

+In June 2023, Horan signed a worldwide publishing agreement with Universal Music Publishing Group.
 Horan made his festival debut at the Boston Calling Music Festival and also performed at other festivals such as the Isle of Wight Festival and TRNSMT in summer 2023.